John W. Wheeler

-John W. Wheeler (1847-1907 or after) was the editor of the St. Louis Palladium, a black-oriented newspaper printed in St. Louis, Missouri, from about 1884 until about 1911.
+John W. Wheeler (c.
+1846-1907 or after) was the editor of the St. Louis Palladium, an African-American-oriented newspaper printed in St. Louis, Missouri, from about 1884 until about 1911.

 Personal

 Wheeler was a freeborn Kentucky native who in 1860 was living at the age of 14 with his parents, George M. Wheeler and Mary M. Wheeler, in Freedom Township, Lafayette County, Missouri.
 Five others listed by a census enumerator in the household ranged in age from 6 to 24.

 Wheeler worked as a servant in the Union Army during the American Civil War.
 He lived in Indianapolis for a short time before moving to St. Louis in 1867 at the age of twenty, then worked in a tobacco warehouse as a clerk, rising to become a foreman.
 He went into business as a tobacco contractor, employing as many as thirty men.

 Wheeler was married on December 24, 1869, to Hattie Hahn of Indianapolis.

 In the 1880 census, Wheeler was listed twice: once as a 33-year-old mulatto who was a tobacco contractor and once as a black laborer.
 Both listings had him living on Franklin Avenue in St. Louis.
 He was married to Hattie Wheeler, age 37, and another resident was Mary Wheeler, age 17.

 In 1900 he was living on Chestnut Street in St. Louis with Annie Wheeler, 31, and Hulda Nash, 48.

 In July 1904, Wheeler was reportedly in a "street scuffle" with another man, who knocked him down.

 In February 1907, Wheeler's foot was broken when he was attempting to board a streetcar at 16th Street and Franklin Avenue, St. Louis.
 He wrote in his newspaper: